maruel/pre-commit-go/README.md

 ### Installing the hook and running checks

+From within a git checkout inside `$GOPATH`:

     pre-commit-go

-from within a git checkout inside `$GOPATH`.

 ### Bypassing hook

-If you want to bypass the pre-commit hook due to known breakage, use:
+To bypass the pre-commit hook due to known breakage, use:

     git commit --no-verify